alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 | US          | Early - 21 days           | 35                      | 14.40                                      |

 - Fully Flexible is the most preferred rate overall, ranking first for every nationality listed.
-Its adoption is especially dominant in Czech Republic (CZ - 76.12%), Germany (DE - 71.43%), and Great Britain (GB - 65.24%), reflecting a strong preference for flexibility and peace of mind.
+Its adoption is especially dominant in the Czech Republic (CZ - 76.12%), Germany (DE - 71.43%), and Great Britain (GB - 65.24%), reflecting a strong preference for flexibility and peace of mind.
 This trend suggests that European guests generally prioritize adaptable plans over cost savings.

 - Early Booking Rates (either "Early - 21 days" or "Early - 60 days") show meaningful usage across China (CN), Germany (DE), Great Britain (GB), Slovakia (SK), and the United States (US).
 Notably, Chinese guests allocate over 30% of their bookings to "Early - 21 days", indicating high planning behavior and price consciousness.